Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Approach

 \subsection{Overview}

-In this work, we aim to let MT system users be able to control existing NMT models by simply providing some examples.
+In this work, we aim to enable NMT users to control existing NMT models by simply providing some examples.
 To this end, we propose a memory-augmented adapter to help NMT models imitate the user-provided text samples.
-Specifically, we propose the multi-granular continuous memory that can better leverage multi-scale patterns, which have proven to be important for machine translation~\cite{Li:2022:multiscale}.
-We also propose a new type of adapter (i.e., memory-augmented adapter) to integrate external memory into NMT models.
-We will explain how to construct and utilize the memory in the following two subsections, respectively.
+Specifically, we propose the multi-granular memory that can better leverage multi-scale patterns, which have proven to be important for NMT~\cite{Li:2022:multiscale}.
+We also propose a new adapter (i.e., memory-augmented adapter) to integrate external memory into NMT models.
+We will explain how to construct and utilize the memory in the following two subsections.